-1The longer lists of pulsars discussed in this memo will be files attached to https://confluence.slac.stanford.edu/display/GLAMCOG/Year+6+Pulsar+Timing.
+1The longer lists of pulsars discussed in this memo will be files attached to https://confluence.slac.stanford. edu/display/GLAMCOG/Year+6+Pulsar+Timing.
 If you can't get them, ask one of the authors to send you a .tar file.
 Links there to "Timing" and "Year 2 Timing" are worth reading.

-Figure 1.
-Thus, we have discovered that the gamma-ray deathline for young pulsars is about 10x lower than what we thought from EGRET; and apparently another 10x lower for MSPs (Guillemot & Tauris 2014).
+these appear as the six hundred or so green, red, and black symbols with $\dot{E} < 10^{34}$ erg s-1 in Figure 1.
+Thus, we have discovered that the gamma-ray deathline for young pulsars is about 10x lower than what we thought from EGRET ; and apparently another 10x lower for MSPs (Guillemot & Tauris 2014).
 We have also, alas, been able to confirm the prejudice that if any old, low-power pulsars emit gamma rays, that they are not bright, or not common, or neither.
-The spreadsheet file "results_wSearchPulsation.xls" contains the results of Lucas' 2013 phase-folding for most of the > 800 black, green, and red dots.
+The spreadsheet file "results_wSearchPulsation.xls" contains the results of Lucas' phase-folding for most of the > 800 black, green, and red dots.

 "As many as possible" is highly latitude-dependent, as illustrated in Figure 2, right-hand panel.
 In the northern sky, roughly half of the $\dot{E} < 10^{34}$ erg s-1 pulsars have been folded.
-For the young pulsars, these come mainly from the Jodrell Bank observations: we hadn't realized before writing this memo that our knowledge of the $\dot{E} \approx 3 \times 10^{33}$ erg s-1 value of the gamma-ray deathline is mainly "Made in England"!
-Nor had we noticed the excess of gray dots in Figure 1 just below that value.
-3×10^{33} may turn out to be due more to selection bias than to gap physics.
-Nançay, Westerbork and Urumqi rounded out the samples, whereas Effelsberg has not been used for routine timing for Fermi in the past (and is not foreseen to).
-In the Parkes' sky, very few of the $\dot{E} < 10^{34}$ erg s-1 pulsars have been gamma phase-folded.
-The majority of non-MoU MSPs ephemerides, and thus our estimate of the MSP gamma deathline, came from Nançay.
-Gamma phase-folding the remaining southern MSPs should become a priority.
+LAT does not have ephemerides for the other half2.
+Nançay, Westerbork and Urumqi round out the TOA samples for some pulsars.
+Effelsberg has not been used for routine timing for Fermi in the past.
+(Shall we tabulate how many each of the latter observatories times?
+Shall we tabulate which pulsars are timed by multiple observatories?
+In many cases it is actually useful, e.g. observation rate vs TOA accuracy.)
+In the Parkes' sky, nearly none of the $\dot{E} < 10^{34}$ erg s-1 pulsars have been gamma phase-folded.
+In particular, gamma phase-folding the remaining southern MSPs should become a priority.